 Suppose those methods don’t improve a patient’s pain or mobility, and their symptoms correlate with their examination and imaging studies.
 In that case, we discuss surgery as the last option.

 If you suffer from hip pain, the hip surgeons at IBJI are here to help you.
 They will assess your needs and recommend an individualized treatment plan.
-Request an appointment with a hip doctor today.
+Schedule online with a hip doctor today.

 Get Relief From Your Hip Pain Today